konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migrateWeb.md

 **Procedure**
 1. Click **Mappings**.
 2. Click the **Network tab** then click **Create mapping**.
-3. Complete the following fields:
+3. Complete the following fields.
 * **Name:** Enter a name to display in the network mappings list.
 * **Source provider:** Select a source provider.
 * **Target provider:** Select a target provider.